Stephan Albani: Political career

 Albani is deputy chairman of the Ammerland CDU district association and the Bad Zwischenahn CDU town association.
 He became a member of the CDU Economic Council in 2009 and was involved in the Innovation and Growth working group in Berlin.

 In July 2012, Albani was nominated by the CDU as a direct candidate for the parliamentary constituency of Oldenburg – Ammerland, but missed out on the direct mandate with 36.8% of the first votes.
 Nevertheless, he entered the Bundestag in the 2013 federal election in 6th place on the CDU state list for Lower Saxony.
 During the 18th legislative period, he was a full member of the Committee on Education, Research and Technology Assessment and a deputy member of the Committee on Health.
 He was also Chairman of the German-South-East European Parliamentary Group from 2016 to 2017.

 In 2014, Albani was appointed to the CDU's Federal Committee on Education, Research and Innovation, having already spent several years as head of the 'Science, Culture, Church' committee of the CDU's Oldenburg regional association.
 He is also involved in the two specialised committees' Science and Culture' and 'Health' of the CDU Lower Saxony.
 Since 2018, he has been an assessor on the federal board of the Mittelstands- und Wirtschaftsunion.

 In the 2017 Bundestag election, he again missed out on the direct mandate in his constituency with 30.2% of the first votes.
 He again entered the Bundestag via the sixth place on the Lower Saxony CDU list.
 In the 19th legislative period, he was a full member of the Study Commission on Vocational Training in the Digital World of Work and the Committee on Education, Research and Technology Assessment.
 He was also a deputy member of the Committee on Health, the Committee on Labour and Social Affairs and the Subcommittee on Global Health.

 In addition to his committee assignments, Albani served as chairman of the German-Irish Parliamentary Friendship Group from 2017 to 2021.
 He was also a member of the SADC parliamentary group, the Nordic parliamentary group and the CDU/CSU parliamentary group's Stephanus Circle.
-He was also a member of the parliamentary advisory board' Population and Development' of the German Foundation for World Population.

 In the 2021 Bundestag elections, he missed out on a direct mandate with 19.9% of the first votes in his constituency and entered parliament in 11th place on the Lower Saxony state list.
 In the 20th legislative period, he is the spokesperson for his parliamentary group on the Committee on Education, Research and Technology Assessment and a full member of the Subcommittee on Global Health.
 He is also a deputy member of the Committee on Health and Chairman of the German-Egyptian Parliamentary Group.
-Mr Albani is also a member of the Parliamentary Network to Combat Tuberculosis and has been a full member of the Parliamentary Monitoring Committee on the COVID-19 pandemic since 2021.
+Albani is also a member of the Parliamentary Network to Combat Tuberculosis and was a full member of the Parliamentary Monitoring Committee on the COVID-19 pandemic in 2021.